cypress-io/cypress-documentation/content/guides/references/configuration.md

 title: Configuration
 ---

-When a project is added to Cypress, a `cypress.json` file is created in the project.
-This file is used to store the `projectId` ([after configuring your tests to record](/guides/dashboard/projects#Setup)) and any configuration values you supply.
+## cypress.json

+The first time you open Cypress Test Runner, it creates the `cypress.json` configuration file.
+This JSON file is used to store any configuration values you supply.
+If you [configure your tests to record](/guides/dashboard/projects#Setup) the results to the [Cypress Dashboard](https://on.cypress.io/dashboard-introduction) the `projectId` will be written in this file too.

 <Alert type="warning">